We Promote Change in Adverse Environments

 Stories

-The Voices of Semillas de Apego
+Voices forms Semillas de Apego

-“I learned to apologize to my children; I never realized they felt the burdens I carried.
-I learned to apologize to them because they are not to blame for anything.
-I learned to think and carefully consider my steps before taking them.
-They are my mirror, and if I want better children, I have to start by changing.”
+I learned to apologize to my children — I never realized they felt the weight of what I carried.
+I learned to apologize because they are not to blame for any of it.
+I learned to think before I act, to consider my steps carefully.
+They are my mirror, and if I want better for my children, I have to start with myself.

 Participant from Bogotá, 2015